How Much Does a Chimney Sweep Cost?

 Elapsed Time Since Last Cleaning

-If you haven’t had your fireplace cleaned in a few years, it’s likely to have a considerable buildup of tar, soot, and debris.
+If the fireplace has not been cleaned in a few years, it’s likely to have a considerable buildup of tar, soot, and debris.
 This will probably make it more difficult to clean as well as more expensive.
 It’s even possible that more than one cleaning will be necessary to remove creosote buildup altogether.

-Odor can indicate a variety of issues with your fireplace or chimney.
+Odor can indicate a variety of issues with the fireplace or chimney.
 The smell of tar can indicate creosote buildup.
-Unpleasant smells may stem from gases trapped in your home by a blocked chimney.
+Unpleasant smells may stem from gases trapped in the home by a blocked chimney.
 They could also indicate water in the firebox, a rusty damper, or mold.
 Another cause of foul odor may be decaying debris, such as leaves or dead animals stuck in the chimney.

 Changes in weather mean animals may be seeking a new place to nest.
-Changing seasons can also mean falling leaves, twigs, branches, or other debris that makes its way into your chimney.
-If you don’t use the fireplace often, this could lead to decay, mold, or mildew, which can create odors and inhibit proper airflow when you start a fire.
+Changing seasons can also mean falling leaves, twigs, branches, or other debris that makes its way into the chimney.
+If the fireplace isn’t used often, this could lead to decay, mold, or mildew, which can create odors and inhibit proper airflow when a fire is started.
 Even worse, they could cause damage to the chimney.